Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers face Esteury Ruiz and the Oakland Athletics at Globe Life Field on Friday.
-First pitch is at 8:05 PM ET.
+Esteury Ruiz and the Oakland Athletics take the field on Saturday at Globe Life Field against Andrew Heaney, who will start for the Texas Rangers.
+First pitch is set for 7:05 PM ET.

-Bookmakers list the Rangers as -200 moneyline favorites, while giving the underdog Athletics +165 moneyline odds.
-The contest's total has been set at 8.5 runs.
+The Athletics are +185 moneyline underdogs in this matchup with the Rangers (-225).
+The matchup's total is set at 9 runs.

 Rep your team with officially licensed Rangersgear!
 Head to Fanatics to find jerseys, shirts, and much more.